michalsadowski/MCW-Big-data-and-visualization/Hands-on lab/Before the HOL - Big data and visualization.md

 Microsoft and the trademarks listed at <https://www.microsoft.com/en-us/legal/intellectualproperty/Trademarks/Usage/General.aspx> are trademarks of the Microsoft group of companies.
 All other trademarks are property of their respective owners.

+This lab is based on Microsoft labs avaialble on [following website: ](https://github.com/microsoft/MCW-Big-data-and-visualization/tree/master/Hands-on%20lab)

 **Contents**

 <!-- TOC -->